strangerstudios/pmpro-buddypress/readme.txt

 3. **Group and Member Type Settings** - Add or Invite Members to Groups and Assign Member Types by Membership Level under Memberships > Edit Level.

 == Changelog ==

+= 1.2.2 =
+* BUG FIX: When locking down "all of BuddyPress", no longer redirecting away from the BuddyPress registration page.

 = 1.2.1 =
 * BUG FIX: Added check that BuddyPress is active before trying to update member types when levels change.
 * BUG FIX: Removed echo statement that was causing errors when syncing profile fields.